PerMalmberg/libcron/README.md

 If you want to use TzClock you have to set -DLIBCRON_BUILD_TZ_CLOCK=ON when building libcron.
 TzClock is a fully optional feature if you don't enable it, it won't be build at all.

-Using TzClock has the following side effects:
-  1. Date requires linkage to `libcurl`
-  2. First time TzClocks timezone lookup will occur it will download the most up to date timezone: "~/Downloads/tzdata" ("%homedrive%\%homepath%\downloads\tzdata" on Windows).
-  3. TzClock uses a `std::mutex` to protect the time zone in multithreaded envoirements.
-  4. This implementation might decrease performance a lot based on point 2 and 3.
+By default when setting the time zone with `TzClock::set_time_zone`, date-tz will automatically download the neweset database version from [Time Zones](https://www.iana.org/time-zones).
+This can be disabled with `-DLIBCRON_MANUAL_TZ_DB=ON`.
+If this is set user will be responsible of downloading timezone database.

+Setting database path / install path can be done with `date::set_install`.
+If not set path will default to: "~/Downloads/tzdata" ("%homedrive%\%homepath%\downloads\tzdata" on Windows).
+Using TzClock without LIBCRON_MANUAL_TZ_DB requires liburl installed in your system.
+On Windows it will also require 7-Zip installed into the default location.
+TzClock by default protects it's time_zone with a `std::mutex` this can be disabled by setting LockType to libcron::NullLock.

-[More Info about date-tz](https://howardhinnant.github.io/date/tz.html)
+[More Info about date-tz](https://howardhinnant.github.io/date/tz.html) [Available Regions](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)

-[Available Regions](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)

 # Supported formatting